cs481-ekh/f22-kneed-for-speed/README.md

 ### How It Works
-To use this web application, a user must first click on the "Choose File" button on the upper left of the web page following the "Geometry File" label and select a Geometry data file from their local drive.
-Files must be in .inp format and the file name must include the tissue type it will produce- 'bone' for bone files and 'cart' for cartlage files.
+To use this web application, a user must first click on the "Choose File" button in the upper left of the web page following the "Geometry File" label and select a Geometry data file from their local drive.
+Files must be in .inp format and the file name must include the tissue type it will produce- 'bone' for bone files and 'cart' for cartilage files.

 ![KnApp](./docs/knapp-choose-file.png)